|

 Any bigger back sprocket than 48 may need the bottom chain guide modifying

-the chain bottom guide
+parts for the bottom chain guide

-block which fits the "two bolt" UK system.
+here.
 US models come as standard with a bigger rear

 sprocket (52?) and therefore already have the deeper guide block.